x-vin/covidcures/docs/src/allopathic.md

 **Recommended ingredients for nutritionist Mr. David Wolfe's Spike Protein Protocol:**
    - **Nutrient supplements:**
-      - Zinc (30-80 mg per day depending on immunological pressure)
+      - Zinc (30-80 mg per day depending on immunological pressure).
-      - Vitamin D3 (Note: Vitamin D supplementation best [accompanied by supplementation with K2][297] and [Magnesium][298] for better action and bioavailability)
+      - Vitamin D3 (Note: Vitamin D supplementation best [accompanied by supplementation with K2][297] and [Magnesium][298] for better action and bioavailability).
-      - Nattokinase, a fermented soybean derivate that is known to protect the cardiovascular system from developing a bloodclotting cascade (4000 Fibrinolytic Units twice per day or 200 mg twice per day),
+      - Nattokinase, a fermented soybean derivate that is known to protect the cardiovascular system from developing a bloodclotting cascade (4000 Fibrinolytic Units twice per day or 200 mg twice per day).
-      - Lypospheric Vitamin C (30 ml, twice a day),
+      - Lypospheric Vitamin C (30 ml, twice a day).
-      - Quercetin (500-1000 mg, twice a day),
+      - Quercetin (500-1000 mg, twice a day).
-      - Iodine,
+      - Iodine
-      - PQQ,
+      - PQQ
-      - C60 (1-3 droppersful per day), which is claimed to counteract the differential magnetization of the injected site, and the C60 SuperConcentrate is particularly recommended,
+      - C60 (1-3 droppersful per day), which is claimed to counteract the differential magnetization of the injected site, and the C60 SuperConcentrate is particularly recommended.
       - Charcoal as an excellent detoxifier (2-4 capsules a day, on an empty stomach to activate a blood purification process known as intestitial dialysis), especially the product Kohlbitr, sold on Mr. Wolfe's e-commerce website, that is said to be a premium brand of coconut charcoal, or the more gentle birch charcoal.
    - **Superherbs:**
-      - Pine needle tea for shikimic acid or shikimate and their derivates that have cancer-fighting, antiviral, antimicrobial, anticoagulant and antithrombotic properties (prepared only from green, edible, i.e. nontoxic, pine needles, the tea to be along with the oil / resin that accumulates),
+      - Pine needle tea for shikimic acid or shikimate and their derivates that have cancer-fighting, antiviral, antimicrobial, anticoagulant and antithrombotic properties (prepared only from green, edible, i.e. nontoxic, pine needles, the tea to be along with the oil / resin that accumulates).
-      - Fennel and / or Star anise tea, which are also an exceellent source of shikimate or shikimic aicd which are known to cause the spike protein to be neutralized,
+      - Fennel and / or Star anise tea, which are also an exceellent source of shikimate or shikimic aicd which are known to cause the spike protein to be neutralized.
-      - Citrus fruit, and especially blood oranges for their high content of hesperidin, which is a chalcone-like quercetin that deactivates spike proteins,
+      - Citrus fruit, and especially blood oranges for their high content of hesperidin, which is a chalcone-like quercetin that deactivates spike proteins.
-      - Peppermint, very high in hesperidin,
+      - Peppermint, very high in hesperidin.
-      - Wheatgrass and Wheatgrass juice, of which the blades are high in shikimate,
+      - Wheatgrass and Wheatgrass juice, of which the blades are high in shikimate.
-      - Triphala formulations in Ayurveda (a combination of Indian gooseberry or Amla, black myrobalan and bellerIc myrobalan),
+      - Triphala formulations in Ayurveda (a combination of Indian gooseberry or Amla, black myrobalan and bellerIc myrobalan).
-      - St. John's wort, the entire plant,
+      - St. John's wort, the entire plant.
-      - Comfrey leaf,
+      - Comfrey leaf.
-      - Feverfew, of which the leaves and flowers are suitable for this use,
+      - Feverfew, of which the leaves and flowers are suitable for this use.
-      - Gingko biloba leaf,
+      - Gingko biloba leaf.
-      - Giant hyssop or Horsemint or Agastache urtifolia,
+      - Giant hyssop or Horsemint or Agastache urtifolia.
-      - Liquid ambar or Sweet gum tree, of which a tea might be prepared with the spiky seed pods, which all are exceptionally rich in shikimate
+      - Liquid ambar or Sweet gum tree, of which a tea might be prepared with the spiky seed pods, which all are exceptionally rich in shikimate.

 ----------------